HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 ### Runtime

-As of 18th November 2025, this notebook takes ~30 minutes to run to completion on Fornax, using the 'medium' server with 16GB RAM/ 4 cores.
+As of 19th November 2025, this notebook takes ~30 minutes to run to completion on Fornax, using the 'medium' server with 16GB RAM / 4 cores.

 ## Imports & Environments